Embryo transfer guide

 In effect, blastocyst transfer allows for the transfer of fewer embryos with a higher potential for implantation.
 This is an especially important point for infertility patients who want to take every possible step toward having a single healthy baby rather than a multiple pregnancy, which can cause serious complications and health risks to both mother and child.

-In addition, patients who are also using preimplantation genetic diagnosis (PGD) will be using blastocyst transfer.
-Embryos that are biopsied in the PGD process are grown to the blastocyst stage before the biopsy.
+Patients who are also using preimplantation genetic testing (PGT) will be using blastocyst transfer.
+Embryos that are biopsied in the PGT process are grown to the blastocyst stage before the biopsy.

 Fresh vs. frozen embryo transfers